Natural Killer Cells in the Fight Against Cancer

 Natural Killer Cells (and other immunotherapies) are most effective when used as part of a holistic programme to treat cancer.
 While they offer a potent deterrent against tumour activity, their use should be incorporated into a wider system that will treat the cancer while maintaining the integrity of the body.
 Used as part of Primary Immune Treatments, whose purpose is to boost the immune system, the full benefits accruing from the use of NK cells may be better harnessed.
 Other therapies in the primary immune treatments that NK cells would be used as part of include GcMAF (a protein-based catalyst that instructs a section of white blood cells known as macrophages to attack cancer cells), Dendritic Cell which is used in culturing, multiplying and training the immune system and Peptide Therapy.
 Peptide Therapy is used to stimulate the production of T-lymphocytes which are crucial in fighting cancer cells.
 NK cells also deliver better results when used in conjunction with Whole Body Hyperthermia.
 Whole Body Hyperthermia refers to the process of inducing an artificial fever in the body that fully activates the immune system making it more receptive to treatment.

 While NK cells form an integral part of primary immune systems, these systems themselves also be used as part of a wider holistic approach to the disease to more closely attain the ideal of healing the body.
 This holistic approach, apart from the already-mentioned primary immune treatments, comprises primary cancer treatments, supportive treatments and detox treatments.
-Primary cancer treatments are primarily concerned with killing cancer cells and have at their disposal Viral Immune Therapy, Metabolic Treatment, Metronomic Therapy, Local Hyperthermia and Insulin Potentiated Therapy, among others.
+Primary cancer treatments are primarily concerned with killing cancer cells and have at their disposal Viral Immune Therapy, Metabolic Treatment, Metronomic Therapy, Local Hyperthermia and IPT, among others.
 Meanwhile supportive treatments focus on rebuilding health which they achieve through the careful crafting of personalised anti-cancer diets, organ support, wellness and education and exercise with oxygen therapy.

 Closing The Circle